penumbra-zone/penumbra/docs/guide/src/dev/devnet-quickstart.md

 cargo run --release --bin pcli -- --home ~/.local/share/pcli-localhost view balance
 ```

-By default, `pd testnet generate` uses the testnet allocations from the `testnets/` directory in the git repo.
+By default, `pd network generate` uses the testnet allocations from the `testnets/` directory in the git repo.
 If you have an address included in those files, then use `pcli init soft-kms import-phrase`.
 Otherwise,
 edit the `genesis.json` to add your address.